Karakoshun Lake

 Karakoshun Lake (喀拉库顺湖) was an inland lake located in the Bayingolin Mongol Autonomous Prefecture, Xinjiang Uyghur Autonomous Region, China, which is now dry.

 General

 Karakoshun Lake is one of the major depressions in the southeastern part of the Tarim Basin, the others including Lop Nur and Taitema Lake.
-Until the first half of the 20th century, it was the terminal lake of the Tarim River, that emptied into Lop Nur, recorded by the explorers, Nikolay Przhevalsky, Sven Hedin and Folke Bergman as the "Kara koshun" wetland.
+Until the first half of the 20th century, it was the terminal lake of the Tarim River, which emptied into Lop Nur, recorded by the explorers, Nikolay Przhevalsky, Sven Hedin and Folke Bergman as the "Kara koshun" wetland.
 It also received water from Taitema Lake, which collected water from the Qiemo River.

 By the end of the 20th century, Karakoshun Lake had completely dried up.